compute-io/discussions/README.md

 Discussions
 ===
-> General issues and discussions.
+> General issues, feature requests, and discussions.

 For issues and questions about particular modules, please file an issue on the relevant repository.
-For general issues and discussions, see [issues][issues].
+For general issues, feature requests, and discussions, see [issues][issues].